wildmeshing/fTetWild/README.md

 make
 ```

 You may need to install `gmp` before compiling the code.
-You can install them via
+You can install it via

 - [homebrew](https://brew.sh/) on mac:
 ```bash